-2.2.3 Combat Units The counters in the game represent the units from the historical formations which fought in the battle.
+2.2.3 Combat Units

+The counters in the game represent the units from the historical formations which fought in the battle.
 Italian units are green, German units are gray, British units are brown, Indian units are orange, and French units are blue.
 Units have a used side on the rear of the counter that represents a unit's reduced capabilities after movement.
-A Hard combat value printed in black means that value can only be used in the defense.
-A soft combat value printed in white can only be used in defense.
-Note: this means that infantry cannot attack armor and anti-tank units cannot attack infantry.
+A Hard or Soft combat value printed in white means that value can only be used in the defense.

+Full Strength Reduced Strength